coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_kinesis_data_streams.md

 - **Idempotent Writes**: Ensuring idempotent writes, where submitting the same data multiple times does not result in duplicates, often involves assigning unique identifiers for each record.
 - **Unique Keys in Target Data Stores**: Ensuring idempotency in target data stores or databases can automatically resolve duplicates by using unique keys derived from the data itself.

+## Best Practices for Optimizing Performance

+1. **Partition Key Design:**
+Choosing a partition key that distributes records evenly across shards is essential for optimal throughput.
+Poorly distributed partition keys can lead to hot shards, where one shard becomes a bottleneck while others are underutilized.

+2. **Enhanced Fan-Out for Multiple Consumers:**
+Enhanced Fan-Out is beneficial in scenarios where multiple applications need to consume data from the same shard.
+This feature provides dedicated throughput for each consumer, improving performance and reducing data retrieval latency.

+3. **Configuring Lambda for High-Volume Data:**
+Adjusting the Parallelization Factor in AWS Lambda improves concurrency and throughput, particularly in high-volume streaming applications.
+Combining this with Enhanced Fan-Out can ensure faster data processing and minimize the IteratorAge (time records wait in the stream before processing).